 Let’s face it, soccer stars have forever lagged behind their basketball counterparts when it comes to the sneaker game.
 Performance court creps have filtrated seamlessly into the realms of casual, while the transition from cleat to street has been a slower progression.
 That being said, proponents of the world game are catching on quicker than you can say ‘rabona’, and they’re not afraid to let the sneakersphere know.
-With the 2018 FIFA World Cup in full swing, there’s no better time to run through some of soccer’s biggest sneakerheads.
+Here are some of soccer’s biggest sneakerheads.

-He won't be featuring at Russia 2018 after the USA failed to qualify, but young gun Christian Pulisic is definitely still a winner in the sneaker game.
+Young gun Christian Pulisic is definitely a winner in the sneaker game.
 A regular courtside at NBA games during the offseason, Pulisic has been seen rocking everything from rare Air Force 1s to Vans Old Skools.
 He was also one of first pros to put Virgil Abloh's Off-White x Nike Mercurial Vapor 360 into play in an official league match – 'HELL YES'.

 The classy German playmaker is known for picking out the perfect pass and splashing his cash.
-In this walk-through of his London home courtesy of Hypebeast, we get a look at his opulent taste when he guides us through his sneaker closet filled with rare Yeezys and UltraBOOSTs.
-Guess you got to keep that precious left foot cosy off the pitch somehow.
+In this walk-through of his London home courtesy of Hypebeast, we caught a glimpse of his opulent taste when as he guided us through his sneaker closet filled with rare Yeezys and UltraBOOSTs.
+Guess you’ve got to keep that precious left foot cosy off the pitch somehow.

 Paul Pogba – France and Manchester United